Whether you’re just studying music theory or learning how to play a certain instrument, you are definitely going to come across scales at some point.

-This example teaches you how to play the F Major scale in the middle region of the fretboard, going up to its fifth (the C on the eight fret of the first string), before descending again to the tonic.
+This example teaches you how to play the F Major scale in the middle region of the fretboard, going up to its fifth (the C on the eighth fret of the first string), before descending again to the tonic.

 Although this example starts on the exact same note as the previous one, its direction is different.

 This F Major shape allows you to move up the neck, just before the 12th fret.

 The tab tells you to play from F to F (one octave), up to the fifth, and then back down to F.